How to write a research paper

 A research paper is any kind of academic writing based on original research which features analysis and interpretation from the author — and it can be a bit overwhelming to begin with!

-That’s why we created a step-by-step guide to writing a research paper, where we take you through the academic writing process one manageable piece at a time.
+That’s why we created a step-by-step guide on how to write a research paper, where we take you through the academic writing process one manageable piece at a time.

 Table of contents